IBM-Cloud/ansible-collection-ibm/docs/ibm_lbaas.rst

     in public loadbalancer - Public IP address allocation done by system public IP pool or public subnet.

-  name (True, str, None)
-    (Required for new resource) The load balancer's name.

   description (False, str, None)
     Description of a load balancer.

+  subnets (True, list, None)
+    (Required for new resource) The subnet where this Load Balancer will be provisioned.

+  wait_time_minutes (False, int, 90)
+    None

+  protocols (False, list, None)
+    Protocols to be assigned to this load balancer.

+  ssl_ciphers (False, list, None)
+    None

   id (False, str, None)